ryndaniels/effective-devops/assignments/assign_2.md

 ## Generate the chef repo (1 per team)

 In this exercise we are creating a chef-repo.
-The chef-repo will hold the global policy items as well as all of the cookbooks that your team will create.
+The chef-repo will hold the global policy items as well as all of the cookbooks tha

+* cd TEAM-repo
 * chef generate repo chef-repo
 * git add chef-repo
 * git commit -m "Initial creation of chef repo"